vesellov/bitdust.docs.old/index.md

 # BitDust

-Disintegration of your personal data in the digital __Dust__, gain full control over them, absolute privacy and independency.
+Disintegration of your personal data in the digital dust, gain full control over them, absolute privacy and independency.

 ## BitDust is ...